Charter of Human Rights and Responsibilities Act 2006 (Vic)

 Regarding interpretation under section 32 of the Charter however, these decisions – in particular the Kracke case – should be read in light of subsequent decisions including Momcilovic v The Queen HCA 34 (8 September 2011).

-- the assessment of a person’s capacity to To agree to something being done, to approve an action or arrangement.
-See also informed consent. to compulsory mental health treatment; and
+- the assessment of a person’s capacity to consent to compulsory mental health treatment; and

 - the assessment of whether there is a less restrictive treatment option.